sebhildebrandt/systeminformation/README.md

 ## Quick Start

-Collection of 30+ functions to retrieve detailed hardware, system and OS information (Linux, OSX and now partial Windows support)
+Collection of 35+ functions to retrieve detailed hardware, system and OS information (Linux, OSX and partial Windows support)

 ### Installation